jhawkesworth/encoders2mopidy/README.md

 Written in rough-and-ready Rust, cross compiled for Arm v6 (Raspberry Pi Zero W).

-I am not recommending anybody does this.

 Having realised rotary encoders really need a microcontroller, I decided to plough on and see if I could use rust to get me out of the hole I had dug myself into by buying bits before doing the reading.
+Python was too slow to handle the rotary encoders and handle playing music on the little Pi Zero W, so I wondered, would rust be fast enough?

+Initially I thought I'd write a mopidy plugin, but I found it has a rest api so it was much more straightforward to call the api from rust then try to bridge rust to python via py03.

 This is the result.

+It was fun, I learned a bunch, but I am not recommending anybody does this.

+TLDR Rust is _plenty_ fast enough.
+Even though there's a tight loop watching the encoder, it only uses about 2% cpu time according to 'top'.

-TLDR is the volume encoder is pretty twitchy as there's only really a narrow range (about 20 values) in my particular setup as the amp is really more powerful than the original speaker can take.
+That said, the results aren't great - the volume encoder is pretty twitchy as there's only really a narrow range (about 20 values) in my particular setup as the amp is more powerful than the original 1960s speaker can take.
 The buttons are still overly sensitive too.

-I have since read that I should have used more ground pins rather than sharing a common one for everything connected to the veroboard, so that might improve things.
+I have since read that I should have used more ground pins rather than sharing a common one for everything connected to the veroboard, so that might improve things, as would better soldering skills, using proper resistors rather than the variable ones I had lying around.

+The code is not great either, using 2 different libraries to talk to gpio.
+While I got the LEDs to light, I haven't integrated the code for that either, so this is just using the rotary and built-in buttons.
+One point about the code worth recalling is that I switched to ureq from reqwest as I am calling the rest api locally on the same machine where mopidy is running and ureq lets you turn off https support, which I didn't need, allowing for a much smaller binary and quicker compilation and remote sync, in this case.

+I don't intend updating this code further but wanted to go through the process of doing it and documenting it on github as a learning experience, and a building block for further things.

 ---
 If anyone happens to have the necessary hardware lying around, here's how it needs to be setup.